jchenek/MGBK/README.md

 Since COMEBin takes an extremely long time to run, a "no-COMEBin" version is provided as an alternative.

-Currently, there are 3 options available: metaWRAP, MAGScoT, and DASTool. metaWRAP takes the longest time and consumes the most resources, but it indeed yields genomes with lower contamination and fewer chimeric genomes (Kim et at., 2026).
+For `refinement`, there are 3 options available: metaWRAP, MAGScoT, and DASTool. metaWRAP takes the longest time and consumes the most resources, but it indeed yields genomes with lower contamination and fewer chimeric genomes (Kim et at., 2026).
 Therefore, I still use metaWRAP as the tool for refinement.

-Since metaWRAP can only refine 3 sets of bins at a time, I split the 5 sets of bins and run metaWRAP 3 times in total:
+metaWRAP can only refine 3 sets of bins at a time, I split the 5 sets of bins and run metaWRAP 3 times in total:

-CONCOCT, MetaBAT2
+- `1`CONCOCT, MetaBAT2
-COMEBin, SemiBin2
+- `2`COMEBin, SemiBin2
-r1, r2, MetaBinner
+- `3`r1, r2, MetaBinner

 If without COMEBin, I split the 4 sets of bins and run metaWRAP 2 times in total:

-CONCOCT, MetaBAT2
+- `1`CONCOCT, MetaBAT2
-r1, SemiBin2, MetaBinner
+- `2`r1, SemiBin2, MetaBinner

 If performing coassembly binning, run s3_coassembly_binning_run_binners_full.pl or s3_coassembly_binning_run_binners_no_comebin.pl